 Stretching 12 miles from Balerno in the south west to Leith in the north east of the city.
 The Water of Leith has some of the prettiest walks in Edinburgh.

-It's tranquil, magical journey from the foot of the Pentlands all the way to Leith Docks.
+It's a tranquil, magical journey from the foot of the Pentlands all the way to Leith Docks.
 There are many access points along the route, so you can hop on or off whenever you like.
+If you're staying in Edinburgh with us, we definitely recommend a walk or cycle along the route!

 Designated as an Urban Wildlife Site, the Water of Leith provides a city haven for many birds and other wildlife.
 It's a popular route for walkers, cyclists and joggers.
 Many use it as an alternative way to get across the city, as it provides a beautifully rural escape from the usual urban streets.
 There are several species of fish, birds and mammals to look out for.
 Such as, trout, minnow, kingfishers, heron, bats and otters.